DFranck/hydro_bidder-page/README.md

 Authenticate the CLI in your browser.

-Use the below command to connect to the project(hydro-staging)
+Follow the prompt in your terminal to connect to the project(hydro-staging)

 ```bash
 netlify link